itsmillertim3/perform2021/autonomous_cloud_programmability_with_dt_api/index.md

 1. Create a new file called `check_host_utilization.py`

-2. Import the `requests` and `json` packages by adding the following lines to thew top of the file, so we can fetch data from the API
+2. Import the `requests` and `json` packages by adding the following lines to the top of the file, so we can fetch data from the API

    ```python
    import requests,json